ymunemasa/data-tutorials/tutorials/hortonworks/hands-on-tour-of-spark-5-minutes/tutorial.md

 We hope that this little example wets your appetite for more ambitious data science projects on the Hortonworks Data Platform (HDP) Sandbox.

-For more information checkout [Apache Spark & Hadoop](http://hortonworks.com/spark).
+If you're feeling adventurous checkout our other great  [Apache Spark & Hadoop](http://hortonworks.com/hadoop/spark/#tutorials) tutorials.